 How many elutions are required to recover most of your bound protein or antibody?

 That depends on the specific chemistries involved.
-We find that his-tagged and Protein A-based purification typically require 1–2 elutions, while Protein G and some streptavidin chemistries (e.g., Ab-Ab capture) require 2–3 elutions.
+We find that his-tagged purification typically requires 1–2 elutions, while streptavidin chemistries (e.g., Ab-Ab capture) require 2–3 elutions.

 What is the yield or capacity of Capturem plates and columns?